KenWillmott/SolarPosition/README.md

 the time source that has been specified by the setTimeProvider() method will be used.
 This makes it easy to work with either real time, or arbitrary past or future times.

+If the real time methods are called, a time provider function must first be selected once with the setTimeProvider() method.
+The time provider is shared between all objects.
+Failing to do so will not crash the program, but invalid results will be returned.
+Once it is set, methods that take no time value as a parameter, will automatically get the time from the time provider.
+In this case, The methods return real time values.
+It is not necessary to use a time provider if the fixed time methods are called, since the time parameter is passed to them explicitly.

 # Constructor

 <H1>SolarPosition(Latitude, Longitude)</H1>